locationtech/geomesa/docs/user/installation/kafka.rst

 --------------------

 GeoMesa Kafka may also be built from source.
-For more information refer to :ref:`building_from_source` in the :doc:`/developer/index`, or to the ``README.md`` file in the the source distribution.
+For more information refer to :ref:`building_from_source` in the :doc:`/developer/index`.
 The remainder of the instructions in this chapter assume the use of the binary GeoMesa distribution.

 If you have built from source, the Kafka distributions are created in the